 Choosing your hosting provider is not an easy job, especially when it’s your first website.
-You’ve already one a great job choosing WordPress as your CMS, and I’ll try to help with choosing the best managed wordpress hosting provider.
+You’ve already done a great job choosing WordPress as your CMS, and I’ll try to help choose the Best Managed WordPress, hosting provider.

 Are you still just considering WordPress?

-Well, I say just go with it!
-WordPress is the #1 CMS in the world with a market share of over 60%.
+Well, I say go with it!
+WordPress is the #1 CMS in the world, with a market share of over 60%.

 Do you know why over 60% of all CMS users prefer WordPress?